-Volume 7 • August 2011
+Volume 7

 This issue of Cognitively Speaking is unlike prior issues.
 Previous newsletters have discussed common questions about ability testing or summarized research on abilities that can help schools use test scores more effectively.
 This issue has a different goal.
-I want to share the exciting news about the new Cognitive Abilities TestTM (CogAT®).
-For the past nine years, my research team at the University of Iowa and the staff at Riverside have worked diligently on a major revision of the test.
-And although there is still much work to do, last month Form 7 of the Cognitive Abilities Test was published.
-The new form incorporates the most substantial enhancements to CogAT since the test was first published in 1968; first however, I want to reassure current users that we have preserved those features of the Cognitive Abilities Test that have made it the most trusted and widely used group abilities test in the U.S and abroad.
+I want to share the exciting news about the Cognitive Abilities TestTM (CogAT®), Form 7.
+Form 7 incorporates the most substantial enhancements to CogAT since the test was first published in 1968; first however, I want to reassure current users that we have preserved those features of the Cognitive Abilities Test that have made it the most trusted and widely used group abilities test in the U.S and abroad.
 Second, I want to explain how the test has been revised and why Form 7 is even better than its predecessors.
 And third, I want to share some of the research that demonstrates the fairness of the new tests.